Marta Baldó

-Marta Baldó Marín (born 8 April 1979) is a Spanish rhythmic gymnast and Olympic Champion.
+Marta Baldó Marín (born 8 April 1979 in Villajoyosa, Spain) is a Spanish rhythmic gymnast and Olympic Champion.
 She won a gold medal with the Spanish group at the 1996 Summer Olympics in Atlanta.
 The team was formed by Marta, Estela Giménez, Nuria Cabanillas, Lorena Guréndez, Estíbaliz Martínez and Tania Lamarca.
 She has also won bronze, silver and gold metals at the rhythmic gymnastics World Championships, and silver and bronze metals at the European championships.